Chih-Che-Fang/MyBookStore2/docs/design.md

 **order_server:** order server that process frontend server's buy request
 **SystemMonitor:** A class used to store and calculate the latency/average response time of HTTP requests.
 **Client:** A class used to perform multiple HTTP request to frontend server
+**Book:** A class used to store all book's detailed information like cost, title, topic, ...etc

 ## Operation Discription:
 The **front end server** supports three operations: